 In the simulations, we set hyper-parameters to the following values for all scenarios: \(\sigma_{\beta}^2 = 2.0\), \(\omega_0 = 0.5\), and \(\omega_1 = 0.5\), and \(a = 1000^{-1}\).
 We set \(v_0 = K + 1\) so that we have uniform priors for the correlations \citep{barnard2000modeling,gelman2007data}.
 We tuned \(\sigma_{\kappa}^2\) for each sample size so that its acceptance rate was roughly 40\%.
 For all scenarios, the order of the measurement model was set to 2, and the order of the transition model was set to 1.
 For both simulation studies, for each replication we use a burn-in period of 6,000 draws and a post burn-in phase of 10,000 draws.

 To evaluate convergence of the model, for all scenarios and all replications we ran the Geweke test \citep{geweke1992evaluating} on each element of each matrix parameter.
 For every scenario, it is the case that for every element, fewer than 2\% of the replications yield a test statistic that falls outside the 95\% confidence interval, and for most parameters the percentage is either zero or close to it.
-In addition, we examined integrated autocorrelation time, or ICT \citep{plummer2006coda,mcgibbon2019pyhmc} for a representative replication for each scenario.
-We found that most matrix and vector parameters had an average ICT of less than 10 (corresponding to effective sample sizes of greater than 1,000); for some scenarios \(\beta\) had a higher ICT.
+In addition, we examined integrated autocorrelation time, or IAT \citep{liu2008monte,plummer2006coda,mcgibbon2019pyhmc} for a representative replication for each scenario.
+We found that most matrix and vector parameters had an average IAT of less than 10 (corresponding to effective sample sizes of greater than 1,000); for some scenarios \(\beta\) had a higher IAT.